arianvp/kpop.sh/README.md

 requires you to trust these platforms to not alter content or actively censor you.

-Since 15 july 2020, Twitter has blocked people of posting content that looks like hashes, to limit the fallout of the [2020 Twitter bitcoin scam](https://en.wikipedia.org/wiki/2020_Twitter_bitcoin_scam), making the platform demonstrably unreliable for these purposes.
+Since 15 July 2020, Twitter has blocked people of posting content that looks like hashes, to limit the fallout of the [2020 Twitter bitcoin scam](https://en.wikipedia.org/wiki/2020_Twitter_bitcoin_scam), making the platform demonstrably unreliable for these purposes.
 This inspired us to come